uchicago-cs/cmsc22000/website/content/labs/lab1.md

 (5 points) Take a look at the following project on GitHub: https://github.com/junegunn/fzf.
 All you need to know about this project is that it provides a very handy tool called `fzf` that is run from the terminal, and which can take some number of command-line arguments.

 Notice how the GitHub web interface has a number of similarities with the GitLab web interface: you can explore the files in the repository, past commits, etc. You should be able to figure out how to clone this repository on your machine.
 Then, find the exact commit where the authors of this project added a `--no-mouse` option to the `fzf` command (hint: commit messages will usually mention when a new feature is added, and this project is no exception).

-Take into account that you should be able to find this out using only Git commands (you do not need to build the project, run it, etc.).
+Take into account that, while you should be able to find this out using only Git commands, you may need to find out a convenient way of exploring the commit log (instead of just scrolling endlessly until you find some mention of the `--no-mouse` option).
 Include the commit SHA and commit message in `tasks.txt`, and explain how you located that commit.

+{{% warning %}}
+You should ignore any Git instructions provided in the `fzf` documentation (specially in their `README` file).
+These will lead you down the wrong path.
+{{% /warning %}}

 #### Task 10

-(5 point) Edit `README.md` and add any content to the file.
+(5 point) Edit `README.md` (in your repository, not in the `fzf` repository you just cloned) and add any content to the file.
 Figure out how you can get Git to tell you the changes you've made to the file relative to the latest commit.
 Note that this is different from using `git show`, as we have not yet committed these changes.
 Once you have figured this out, and updated `tasks.txt` accordingly, undo these changes using `git checkout`.

 #### Task 11